athul/blog/content/blog/useful/index.md

 - Gitea 🆓
 - GitHub Enterprize Server 💸
  I used Gitea since it was easy to install and setup.
 You only have to download a binary from gitea.io and voíla you get an instant GitHub lookalike webapp.
-My advice is that if you want to use it cross-device install it in the central server ad ssh to it from any device and for that(ssh-ing) I'd higly suggest (not a promotion)[Termius](termius.com).
+My advice is that if you want to use it cross-device install it in the central server and ssh to it from any device and for that(ssh-ing) I'd higly suggest (not a promotion)[Termius](termius.com).
 It has got a 14 day free trial of premium and you can get the pro pack from the [GitHub Student Developer Pack](https://termius.com/education).
 Or you can just enter the IP of the server followed by the port number in your browser like `192.168.322.12:3000` and you will get the webapp.
 Now create some repositories and use Gitea :tada: :tada:
 ### Act 3, The File Storage shenanigan
 Yep, use it as your personal data center.
 Store all your stuff.
 Your films,songs and *study materials*.
 Do it coz only you're the only one who can access all that since you're the one who knows how the folder structure is.
+Add a media server and you can use it with  your Smart TV and forget about paying any bills for streaming.
 ![Roll Safe Meme](https://media.giphy.com/media/d3mlE7uhX8KFgEmY/giphy.gif)
 ### Act 4, The Future
 "Wait what?
 This is what you've been Bragging about?" you might ask?
 I'd say yes since the next big selfhosted stuff maybe your best Ideas.
-You can self-host anything from
+You can self-host anything from Websites, Games to Even Media Servers

+Here are some good Places to find out more on what to selfhost
+- https://github.com/awesome-selfhosted/awesome-selfhosted The GitHub Repo tells it all
+- https://www.reddit.com/r/selfhosted/ The Epic Place to get all the info .